ngiger/garethr-docker/CONTRIBUTING.md

     bundle exec rake spec

+If you want to run only tests matching a pattern (eg. wheezy) used

+    bundle exec rake spec SPEC_OPTS="-e 'wheezy'"

 Note also you can run the syntax, style and unit tests in one go with:

     bundle exec rake test